tmsvdb/Monsterhunters/Basics.md

 >There are 6 different type of obstacles your plan can exist of:
 >   - Hunt (track down a person or creature)
 >   - Investigate (find clue's about a what happend in the past)
->   - Study (Gather useful or even nessesary infomation)
+>   - Study (Gather useful or even nessesary information)
 >   - Travel (travel to another Place)
 >   - Explore (explore Scenes within a place)
 >   - Face Enemies (face an existing or new enemy)